 - Arranged Marriage: He was bethrothed to Arya Stark as part of the agreement to let Robb Stark's army cross through the Twins.
 As of the Red Wedding, this engagement is null and void.

-- Demoted To The Ghost: He appears several times in the second book, meeting Arya Stark at Harrenhal while it's occupied by Roose Bolton; not knowing she is his betrothed, he boasts about the princess he is to marry to the point that Arya, annoyed by him, hopes said princess dies before marrying him (not knowing it is her).
+- Demoted to Extra: He appears several times in the second book, meeting Arya Stark at Harrenhal while it's occupied by Roose Bolton; not knowing she is his betrothed, he boasts about the princess he is to marry to the point that Arya, annoyed by him, hopes said princess dies before marrying him (not knowing it is her).
 Since Roose only occupies Harrenhal after Arya escapes in the series, we never see him onscreen.

 The youngest of Lord Walder's legitimate daughters, and his youngest child yet identified.
 Presented to Robb as one of the Frey girls he could have married, she is nine years old in Season 3 and as such, yet unflowered.